 God says: “You shall therefore be holy, for I am holy” (Leviticus 11:45).
 “Truly, truly, I say to you, Whoever commits sin is the servant of sin.
 And the servant stays not in the house for ever: but the son stays ever” (John 8:34–35).
 After reading these words of God, many people think: “Even though we’ve been redeemed by the Lord Jesus, we still often sin and have yet to escape the fetters of sin, which makes us servants of sin.
-How could a servant of sin enter the kingdom of God?
+How could a servant of sin enter the ?
 Why are we still always bound by sin despite having our sins forgiven through our faith in the Lord?
 How exactly can we escape the bondage of sin?”
 This causes them to become mired in pain and helplessness.
 Today, we will fellowship on these questions.

 What Is Sin and What Sins Do We Have?